sderaps/DMM/README.md

 4. Glucose time stamp
 5. Samsung or Google Timer

-**DMM2** Watch Face From the top left Complication going across using Glucodatahandler specific Customizations are as follows.
+**DMM2** Watch Face From the top left Complication going across using "Specific"  Glucodatahandler  Customizations are as follows.

 1. Glucose and Trend (big and colored),
 2. Delta big,